-Using AART1110 Critical Studies 2 as a conceptual frame, and drawing and exploring expanded concepts such as observational and experimental approaches as an integral language and a research methodology, this course is a developed structured enquiry into the expressive potential of three-dimensional (3D) creativity.
-The course is an expansion of AART1300 3D Creative Enquiry and develops the range of materials and processes in ceramics, fibres-textiles or sculpture, highlighting the significance of 3D practices.
+This course is a developed structured enquiry into the expressive potential of three-dimensional (3D) creativity.
+It provides students with basic skills in a range of materials and processes in the studio areas of ceramics, fibres-textiles or sculpture, highlighting the significance of 3D practices and encouraging multidisciplinary investigation.
 This foundation experience develops the cultural, historical, contemporary, theoretical and conceptual dimensions of these art forms.